computerjoe314/octoprint-lcdinfo/README.md

 ## Configuration

-If your printer supports [M73 commands](https://marlinfw.org/docs/gcode/M073.html), you can enable them in settings and this will update the progress bar accordingly.
+If your printer supports [M73 commands](https://marlinfw.org/docs/gcode/M073.html), you can enable them in settings and the plugin will send progress to the printer as well.